Mount Vernon Airport: Facilities and aircraft

-Aircraft
+Mount Vernon Airport covers 1100 acre and has two runways.
+Runway 5/23 measures 6498 by 150 ft and is paved with asphalt.
+Runway 15/33 measures 3149 by 100 ft and is also asphalt.

+The airport has a fixed-base operator that sells fuel.
+It offers services such as general maintenance, oxygen services, catering, hangars, and courtesy transportation; it offers amenities such as conference rooms, pilot supplies, a crew lounge, snooze rooms, showers, and more.

 For the 12-month period ending December 31, 2021, the airport has 73 aircraft operations per day, or about 27,000 per year.
 This is 70% general aviation, 8% air taxi, and 2% military.
-For the same time period, there are 38 aircraft based on the field: 26 single-engine, 6 helicopters, 5 multi engine, and 1 jet.
+For the same time period, there are 38 aircraft based on the field: 26 single-engine and 5 multi-engine airplanes, 6 helicopters, and 1 jet.